paytonrules/learn-reactive-extensions/README.md

 ## Getting Started

 This exercise is best done with the docker setup.
-The first time you run the app you'll need to make sure you install the dependencies, so you can start it with this command:

-`docker-compose run server yarn install`

-That will take a while as it installs dependencies.
-After that you can run the application with `docker-compose up`.
+Start the app by using `docker-compose up`.
+The first time will take a while as it installs dependencies.
+After that you can re-run the application with `docker-compose up`.

 The app will start on http://localhost:3000.
+Futher directions are found there.